PascalBurume/United-Nation-Report/readme.md

 Our report has the potential to inform decision-making by organizations and individuals working in the field, helping them allocate resources more effectively and efficiently.
 Overall, this project has the potential to make a meaningful impact on the lives of those affected by humanitarian crises in the DRC.

 ## Dashboard
+Our dashboard provides a comprehensive overview of the humanitarian situation in the DRC, focusing on the number of actors, targets, and projects working to alleviate humanitarian crises.
+Using Power BI, we have created interactive visualizations that help to illustrate the data in an informative and user-friendly way.

+One of the key features of our dashboard is a map of the DRC that shows the number of actors working on humanitarian projects in each province.
+This visualization provides a high-level overview of the distribution of actors, allowing users to identify areas that may require additional support.

+We also included visualizations that display the number of projects by province.
+This helps users to understand where the most support is being directed and which areas may be under-resourced.
+These visualizations can help organizations and individuals to make more informed decisions about where to allocate resources and focus their efforts.

+To provide a more detailed view of the data, we have included a decomposition tree for targets by province and territory.
+This allows users to drill down into the specific targets being addressed by humanitarian projects in each province and territory, providing valuable insights into the types of assistance being provided.

+The dashboard is a useful tool for organizations and individuals working in the field of humanitarian assistance in the DRC.
+By providing a comprehensive and interactive view of the data, it can help users to make more informed decisions about where to focus their efforts and allocate resources, ultimately making a positive impact on the lives of those affected by humanitarian crises in the country.